-NEUROLOGICAL DISORDERS
+CHAPTER 1 NEUROLOGICAL DISORDERS

 NEUROLOGICAL DISORDERS GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV EPILEPSY Epileptic attacks are the most frequent medical cause of collapse at the wheel.
 NB: If within a 24 hour period more than one epileptic attack occurs, these are treated as a "single event" for the purpose of applying the epilepsy regulations.
 Epilepsy includes all events: major, minor and auras.
 The Epilepsy Regulations Apply.
 Provided a licence holder/applicant is able to satisfy the regulations, a 3-year licence will be issued normally.
-Till 70 restored if seizure free for 7 years with medication if necessary in the absence of any other disqualifying condition.
-(See Appendix to this Chapter for full regulations) Regulations require a driver to remain free of epileptic attacks for at least 10 years without anticonvulsant medication in that time.
-FIRST EPILEPTIC SEIZURE/SOLITARY FIT Also see under: 1) Fits associated with misuse of alcohol or misuse of drugs whether prescribed or illicit.
-2) Neurosurgical conditions.
-One year off driving with medical review before restarting driving.
-Till 70 restored provided no further attack and otherwise well.
-(Special consideration may be given when the epileptic attack is associated with certain clearly identified non-recurring provoking causes.)
-Following a first unprovoked seizure, drivers must demonstrate 10 years freedom from further seizures, without anticonvulsant medication in that time.
-1) Following a solitary seizure associated with either alcohol or substance misuse or prescribed medication, a 5 year period free of further seizures, without anticonvulsant medication in that time, is required.
-If there are recurrent seizures, the epilepsy regulations apply.
-EPILEPSY/EPILEPTIC SEIZURES General guidance for ALL neurosurgical conditions if associated with epilepsy or epileptic seizures In all cases where epilepsy has been diagnosed the epilepsy regulations must apply.
+Till 70 licence restored if seizure-free for 5 years since the last attack with medication if necessary in the absence of any other disqualifying condition.
+(See Appendix to this Chapter for full regulations) Regulations require a driver to remain seizure-free for 10 years since the last attack without anticonvulsant medication.
+FIRST UNPROVOKED EPILEPTIC SEIZURE/SOLITARY FIT 6 months off driving from the date of the seizure unless there are clinical factors or investigation results which suggest an unacceptably high risk of a further seizure, ie. 20% or greater per annum.
+5 years off driving from the date of the seizure if the licence holder has undergone recent assessment by a neurologist and there are no clinical factors or investigation results (eg. EEG, brain scan) which indicate that the risk of a further seizure is greater than 2% per annum.
+They should have taken no anti-epilepsy medication throughout the 5-year period immediately prior to the granting of the licence.
+For Group 2 licensing. the following features are consistent with a person having a good prognosis: No relevant structural abnormality of the brain on imaging; No definite epileptiform activity on EEG; Support of the neurologist; Seizure risk considered to be 2% or less per annum.
+EPILEPSY/EPILEPTIC SEIZURES General guidance for ALL neurosurgical conditions if associated with epilepsy or epileptic seizures In all cases where epilepsy has been diagnosed, the epilepsy regulations apply.
 These cases will include all cases of single seizure where a primary cerebral cause is present and the liability to recurrence cannot be excluded.
 An exception may be made when seizures occur at the time of an acute head injury or intracranial surgery.
-In all cases where a "liability to epileptic seizures" either primary or secondary has been diagnosed, the specific epilepsy regulation for this group must apply.
+In all cases where a "liability to epileptic seizures" either primary or secondary has been diagnosed, the specific epilepsy regulation for this group applies.
 The only exception is a seizure occurring immediately at the time of an acute head injury or intracranial surgery, and not thereafter and/or where no liability to seizure has been demonstrated.
 Following head injury or intracranial surgery, the risk of seizure must have fallen to no greater than 2% per annum before returning to vocational driving.
-WITHDRAWAL OF ANTI- EPILEPTIC MEDICATION AND DRIVING See Appendix to this Chapter for full details.
+WITHDRAWAL OF ANTI- EPILEPSY MEDICATION AND DRIVING See Appendix to this Chapter for full details.
 See Appendix to this Chapter for full details.
 PROVOKED SEIZURES (apart from alcohol or illicit drug misuse) See Appendix to this Chapter for full details.
 See Appendix to this Chapter for full details.